Bayesian inference of polymerase dynamics over the exclusion process: Model definition

-While the ASEP was originally proposed to model biopolymerization on DNA~\cite{MacDonald1968}, this and related models have been applied to diverse problems, e.g., protein translation~\cite{Zia2011, Szavits-Nossan2018,Erdmann-Pham2019}, molecular motors~\cite{Lipowsky2001}, pedestrian and vehicle traffic~\cite{Chowdhury2000}.
-Recently proposed applications to transcription incorporate disordered dynamics~\cite{Waclaw2019}.
+While the ASEP was originally proposed to model biopolymerization on on nucleic acid templates~\cite{MacDonald1968, MacDonald69}, this and related models have been more recently applied to diverse problems, including protein translation~\cite{Zia2011, Szavits-Nossan2018,Erdmann-Pham2019}, but also, e.g., molecular motors~\cite{Lipowsky2001} and pedestrian and vehicle traffic~\cite{Chowdhury2000}.
+Applications to transcription incorporating disordered dynamics and obstacles (e.g., \cite{Wang2014, Waclaw2019}) were also proposed.
 ASEP's theoretical appeal is due to its analytical results representative of a large class of models~\cite{Kardar1986, Bertini1997} and a convenient mean-field treatment that yields the exact stationary solution~\cite{Derrida1993}.
-In the context of transcription, particles entering site $1$, moving along the chain, and exiting at site $N$ correspond to initiation, elongation, and termination, respectively.
-The lowest values of $p_i$ model the presence of obstacles which hinder the movement and represent the pausing sites in the gene.
-Other substantial models of transcriptional dynamics do not fully capture these properties~\cite{WaMaina2014, Honkela2015, Cao2020}.
+In the context of transcription, particles entering site $1$, moving along the chain, and exiting from site $N$ correspond to initiation, elongation, and termination, respectively.
+In our setting, the lowest values of $p_i$ correspond to genomic locations were elongation slows down.

 The dynamics of the expected occupation of a single site $i$ in the bulk are governed by the lattice continuity equation

 $0<i<N$, where $\mathbb{E}$ denotes expectation value and $J^{\mathrm{left}}(t)$ and $J^{\mathrm{right}}(t)$ are the average flux of particles from site $i-1$ to site $i$ and from site $i$ to site $i + 1$, respectively.
 These are subject to the exclusion rule and therefore obey